-- Individual, county funded support for students with a Statement of Special Educational Needs or Education, Health and Care Plan. - Individual and small group support from outside agencies - Individual small group support delivered by our own assistant teachers within the SEN budget - Mentoring 1:1 basis for identified students - Whole staff training on differentiation, teaching strategies and teaching styles - Review of KS3, KS4 and KS5 curriculum - Home Learning support after school until 5.00pm - Extra literacy and numeracy support for years 7 and 8. - Paired reading scheme delivered by 6th form organised by assistant teachers

-- Individual pathway for students in years 9 10 and 11 - School counsellor available to all students - Extended work experience for certain members of year 11 (some in year 10) - Small group sizes for less able students in core subjects - Work related activity days for year 10 students - Home and hospital support children eligible for support when they have been absent from school for a considerable amount of time due to injury or illness - Scheduling of lessons in ground floor accommodation - Individual adaptions for physically disabled students eg; cushions, adapted chairs - Extra bright projectors - Any other strategies according to individual needs
+- Individual and small group support from outside agencies - Individual small group support delivered by our own assistant teachers within the SEND budget - Mentoring 1:1 basis for identified students - Whole staff training on differentiation, teaching strategies and teaching styles - Review of KS3, KS4 and KS5 curriculum - Home Learning support after school until 4.15pm - Extra literacy and numeracy support for years 7, 8 and 9. - Paired reading scheme delivered by staff, 6th form organised by the LRC staff. - Individual pathway for students in years 9 10 and 11 - School counsellor available to all students - Extended work experience for certain members of year 11 (some in year 10) - Small group sizes for students with additional allowance in core subjects - Home and hospital support children eligible for support when they have been absent from school for a considerable amount of time due to injury or illness - As far as possible, scheduling of lessons in ground floor accommodation - Individual adaptions for physically less able students eg; cushions, adapted chairs - Extra bright projectors - Any other strategies according to individual needs